snakemake/snakemake/docs/snakefiles/rules.rst

 * cpu_time: CPU time in seconds,

 If a a benchmark file is annotated with ``repeat()`` in ``benchmark`` directive, each repeated measurement will show up as a separate row with identical ``jobid``, ``rule``, and ``wildcards`` values.

+It is also now possible to have snakemake gather benchmark metrics from all benchmarked rules:
+With `--print-benchmark`, Snakemake will gather benchmark metrics from rules with `benchmark` directive in their rule definitions.
+With `--print-benchmark-all`, Snakemake will gather benchmark metrics from all rules.
+Note that all rules must have been benchmarked through either `benchmark` directive in Snakefile or `--benchmark-all`.
+When printing benchmarks with `--print-benchmark` or `--print-benchmark-all`, Snakemake will additionally list input file sizes (MB), separated by `;` in input_file_size_mb

 .. sidebar:: Note